heyhellomila/project-mender/README.md

 ### For Mac OSX Systems ( Catalina - 10.15+ & above):

 **Update** - With the latest release of Mac OSX Catalina (10.15+ and up) on October 19, 2019 and the replacement of `bash` with `zsh`, additional steps must be done to allow permissions for the app to run.

+Do not use `bash` for OSX 10.15 & above.

     1. Select `System Preferences` from the `Apple` menu.
     2. Select `Security & Privacy` icon.
     3. Under the `Privacy` tab, and locate the 	`Full Disk Access` folder on the left side pane.
     4. Tick onto the checkbox for the `Watchman` application to grant full access.

 Restart `zsh` and the Mender application should be running smoothly from here on.